 In the construction management world your options for submittal process markup software can seem limited to big names like Oracle’s Primavera P6 or Autodesk’s AEC collection.
-However, in reality, the price tag on those packages would significantly set you back financially, be hard to justify to your accountant, and most of all: take too long for your team to absorb into their time-sensitive review workflow.
+However, in reality, the price tag on those packages would significantly set you back financially, be hard to justify to your accountant, and take too long for your team to absorb into their time-sensitive review workflow.

 That’s when your rational self kicks in and you say to the software salesman: ‘Wow, this is a lot of great software, but our review team will only use one app from that package’—leaving you to hunt for alternative options.